lombardo-chcg/lombardo-chcg.github.io/_posts/24/2017-06-11-the-Mandelbrot-set.md

 The rules:
 * `Z` starts at 0.
 Every iteration generates a new value for `Z`, which we plug back in and run it again.
 * If `Z` exceeds a given *absolute value* at any point during the iteration, then `C` is not part of the Set.
-* If we reach the end of the iteration and `Z` has never exceeded 2, then we have a number in the set.
+* If we reach the end of the iteration and `Z` has never exceeded the given *absolute value*, then we have a number in the set.

 So numbers that are in the Set get caught in an infinite loop where they never "break out" of the box created by the basic rules.